 When it comes to choosing your career, finding your first job or looking for a new opportunity, it’s beneficial to have an understanding of the average UK salaries in your field and therefore your earning potential.

 Firstly, you’ll want to understand your value to businesses and have an idea of what you can expect to be bringing in each month.
 Also, employers will likely ask you what your salary expectations are and you won’t want them to think that you lack commercial awareness by coming out with a random and unrealistic figure.

-Take a look at the 2020 average UK salary statistics below for full-time employees, taken from payscale.com.
+Take a look at the 2021 average UK salary statistics below for full-time employees, according to data from payscale.com.

-For Accountant roles in Belfast and London, you can expect to earn 16% and 15% respectively more than the overall UK average.
+For Accountant roles in London and Belfast, you can expect to earn 15.3% and 13.2% respectively more than the overall UK average.

 The national average salary for an Office Administrator is £18,262 per annum (up from £17,459 in 2019).
 The salary does not increase much with experience, with the most experienced administrators earning no more than £20,000.

 If you can progress to Office Manager you will see an increase in salary with the average being £25,456.
 With profit share and bonuses Office Managers can earn anywhere between £19,000 – £36,000.

 If you’re just getting started in your marketing career, a Marketing Coordinator can expect an average salary of £22,701.
 As you move up to become a Marketing Executive, the average salary increases to £24,035.